• Latest

 One of the most popular ways to use insulin plants is to make tea.
 To do this, you can grind up the plant’s dried leaves and add them to a cup of boiling water.
 Let the tea steep for 10 minutes, then strain it and drink.

+In India, they are grown in home gardens, dry the leaves, and store them for later use.
 You can also take insulin plant supplements.
 These are typically available in capsule or tablet form.

 Available Forms of Insulin Plant for Human Consumption